mircealungu/se-course-best-practices/example-documents/README.md

 Are the team responsibilities focused on different components?
 - **Change Log**:
 Descriptive list of changes made to the document tagged with date and author.

+## Presentation
+Your presentation will allow you to showcase your project to teaching assistants, students, and anyone who is interested.
+It is meant to invoke interest in your work and to give some rough insights in your developments process.
+Also: try to make it **captivating**!
+Nobody will listen to a boring slideshow.

+Some tips:
+- Speak with a clear, calm and audible voice.
+- Stand straight, face the audience, do not run around too much.
+- Be (or at least seem) interested in the story yourselves.
+- Slides are meant to support your story, not to be the story itself.
+- Presenting with too many speakers can be distracting.
+- Introduce secondary speakers.
+- Have a proper and clear ending.
+No _"and.... yeah that's it."_.